-Analysts: SSA Telecommunications Sector To Maintain Growth Trajectory
+Analysts: SSA Telecommunications Sector to Maintain Growth Trajectory

 Analysts at Vetiva Research have predicted that Nigeria, and other Sub-Saharan Africa (SSA) countries’ telecommunications sector will maintain a growth trajectory despite a relatively low internet coverage rate.

-The firm in its report said SSA is not left out of the digital shift currently shaping the world and with this, the region has seen burgeoning demand for data services.
+The firm in the report said SSA is not left out of the digital shift currently shaping the world and with this, the region has seen burgeoning demand for data services.

-However, broad-band penetration in the region remains comparably low and given this opportunity, telcos will continue to post strong growth in the mid-to-long term.

-The Telecommunications Analyst at Vetiva, Victoria Ejugwu mentioned that “the industry still holds huge opportunity for growth given relatively low internet coverage rate”.
+The Telecommunications Analyst at Vetiva, Victoria Ejugwu said, “the industry still holds huge opportunity for growth given relatively low internet coverage rate.”

 She highlighted that SSA was growing at a faster rate than the rest of the world, both in economic terms and in population rate; thus, the region’s young and growing population that can be characterized as digital natives, possesses a huge market for telcos in terms of demand for connectivity.